dxeheh/noctule/README.md

 Python 3.x
 ```
 ### Installing
-Installing is as easy as clicking the green button and then `Download as Zip`
+Installing is as easy as clicking the green button that says `Clone or download` and then `Open in Desktop` or `Download Zip`.
 If you want you can use git to clone it using this command, but if you're reading this you probably don't have it installed.
 ```
 git clone https://githib.com/dxeheh/noctule